Knights-of-Dev/PythonandDragons/README.md

 ```python
 PaD.makechar(name, clas, level, race, background, str, dex, con, int, wis, cha, inventorylist, classlist, racelist)
 ```
+This creates a Player which you can acess in PaD.name.player()

 name: str name of character

 clas: class of character